 - be alert to use of extremist language

-That’s all for now, but I’m waiting on a book from the library on tyranny recommended by rts, so I’m sure I’ll have more to say on the matter after that (you can read my review of On Tyranny here).
+I’m waiting on a book from the library on this topic recommended by rts, so I’m sure I’ll have more to say on the matter after that (you can read my review of On Tyranny here).
 But it’s really rather scary how sheep-like we are.

 - Aeon (2018): Why We Love Tyrants